All About Carb Jetting

 Mikuni VM/TM Carbs, Mikuni TMS/TMX Carbs,

-Keihin Carbs, Dellorto Carbs, Old Carbs (various other carbs)
+Keihin Carbs, Dellorto Carbs, Other Carbs

 Here are the graphs I derived by testing jets and a needle/needle-jet combo for actual flow (using premix) in relation to flow area.
-The needle jet flow area was calculated according to the diamter of the needle at the needle jet and the diameter of the needle jet hole as the needle was tested at different needle heights.
+The needle jet flow area was calculated according to the diameter of the needle at the needle jet and the diameter of the needle jet hole as the needle was tested at different needle heights.
 As you can see the pilot and main jets have a linear relationship between flow area and flow except for being slightly offset.